 - Prepare pastry: Roll out the pie dough to an 11″ circle and line a 9” pie plate, crimp the edges as desired.
 Place in the freezer to firm up for 10-20 minutes.

-- Line the pie dough with a parchment round piece of paper and then add pie weights to fill (or dry rice or beans or lentils), making sure to push pie weights to the edges.
+- Line the pie dough with a parchment round piece of paper and then add pie weights to fill (dry rice/ beans/lentils work great), pushing pie weights to the edges.
 Bake for 20 minutes on the lower rack, then remove from oven and remove the parchment and pie weights.
 Return to oven and bake for an additional 5-10 minutes until the pastry is fully baked through.
-Whisk together egg white and water and brush the mixture on the hot pie crust all over, to help keep the crust crisp.
-Set aside prepared crust until ready to use.

-- Lower the heat to 325º.
+- Lower the heat to 350º.

-- Next, pre-cook the custard mixture: Pour the buttermilk custard into a medium pot and turn the heat to medium low.
+- Next, pre-cook the custard mixture: Pour the buttermilk custard into a medium pot and turn the heat to medium-low.
 Cook the mixture for 5-7 minutes, stirring with a rubber spatula constantly, until the mixture has just slighty thickened, about 160ºF.
 To double-check the custard has formed, take a wooden spoon and coat it with the custard.
 Draw a horizontal line on the back of the spoon with your finger.
 If the line “holds” then your custard is set.
 If the line collapses right away, the custard needs another minute or so.
-However do not bring the mixture to a boil, this will overcook the custard.
+Do not bring the mixture to a boil, this will overcook the custard.

 - Place the pie onto your oven’s middle rack and bake it for 40-45 minutes, or until the custard has puffed about 2” from the edge but still slightly wobbly (not watery) in the middle.
 The pie should have a temperature of 180º.